The shift: from Google to “ask the AI”

 Who AI actually recommends for legal services

 We tested this systematically.
-Across hundreds of queries to ChatGPT, Perplexity, Gemini, Claude, and Grok, using client-intent prompts like “What is the best website to find a lawyer?”
+Across the major AI platforms, using client-intent prompts like “What is the best website to find a lawyer?”
 “Who are the top personal injury lawyers?” and “How do I find a good attorney near me?” — the same names dominate every response:

 | Rank | Brand / Platform | Monthly Visits (approx.) | AI Mention Rate * |